jchen208208/JC_Shell/README.md

 I built my own Unix shell in C, from scratch, with no shell libraries.

-It handles the core of what bash does day to day: it runs any program on your PATH, chains them with pipes, redirects input and output, runs jobs in the background, expands variables, and has its own tab completion and command history written directly against `termios` — no readline.
+It follows a standard REPL cycle, and it runs any program on your PATH, chains them with pipes, redirects input and output, runs jobs in the background, expands variables, and has its own tab completion and command history written directly against `termios,` etc. NO readline.

-It is not a bash clone.
-Bash has around 50 builtins and a full scripting language on top; this implements a working subset, and I am still adding to it.
+It is not a bash clone since bash has around 50 builtins and a full scripting language on top.
+I've created a working subset that I'm still adding on to.
-See [ROADMAP.md](ROADMAP.md) for what is done and what is next.

-Long term, this becomes the backend of a custom terminal app for my own use: a Mac app with its own Dock icon, whose window is shaped like a Rotom Dex instead of a rectangle, with a custom font and theme inside.
+I will also create a custom terminal app for my own use with its own Dock icon and a window shaped like a Rotom Dex instead of a rectangle, with a custom font and theme inside.

 ## What works